jessicaxjiang/motion/README.md

 # motion

 To start:
-cd into the app/server folder and run npm install. cd into the app/client folder and run npm install.
+cd into the app folder and run npm install. cd into the app/client folder and run npm install.

 Ports: